Ashley-B1/Rabbit-Hole/README.md

 ## Future Considerations
 - The team's first objective in the future would be implementing API routes to render content dynamically.
+- Implement React into the app, oAuth and make it responsive; adding likes and generally more interactive.
+- Add more web accessibility features: element attributes, have it follow more WCAG guidelines.

 - Mitch began working on API comments here:
 ![api](/images/readme-media/api.mov)